-4 RELEVANT LAW
+4. RELEVANT LAW AND GUIDANCE

-- 4.1 The relevant legislation is the Care Act 2014.
+- 4.1 The primary relevant legislation is the Care Act 2014.
 The Care Act 2014 defines 'an adult at risk' as someone who: - has needs for care and support (whether or not the authority is meeting any of those needs); and - is experiencing, or is at risk of, abuse or neglect; and - as a result of those care and support needs is unable to protect themselves from either the risk of, or the experience of, abuse or neglect. - 'Care and support' needs can be a mixture of practical, financial and emotional support for adults who need extra help to manage their lives and to be independent.
-This may include older people, disabled people, people with mental health needs or learning difficulties and also carers. - 4.2 Government legislation on the safeguarding of adults is mainly designed to protect those already known to the social care or health sector and who are considered to be 'at risk' (previously known as 'vulnerable adults').
-Asylum seekers and refugees are not classified as 'at risk' as a group in the terms of this legislation.
-Nevertheless there may be times when volunteers and supporters of BRR are involved with those who may come under the definition.
-BRR also recognises that factors relating to an individual's status as an asylum seeker or refugee may increase the risk for such individuals. - 4.3 For further information and more detailed guidance, refer to the Keeping Bristol Safe Partnership Guidance for Agencies which this policy follows on:
+This may include older people, disabled people, people with mental health needs or learning difficulties and also carers. - 4.2 The Care Act 2014 places a legal duty on organisations to protect adults with care and support needs from harm and abuse - 4.2.1 Asylum seekers and refugees are not automatically 'at risk' of harm and abuse as defined in the legislation.